 Engagement – analyze engagement rates on Facebook Pages

-The Engagement tab further elaborates on metrics pertaining to how users interact with your content:
+The Engagement tab further elaborates on metrics about how users interact with your content:

 - Social Interaction Index (SII) daily